 - Notify people and organisations that made comments of the decision, within three days of the decision being issued.

-- A planning officer is available at the public counter service between 9.30am-4.30pm, Monday to Friday to give general advice without an appointment.
+- A planning officer is available at the Planning Enquiry Desk service between 9.30am-4.30pm, Monday to Friday to give general advice without an appointment.

 Some applications require an Environmental Impact Assessment.
 These applications require several other requirements and procedures.
 The Division undertakes to carry out its duties in respect of scoping, screening and processing these applications and notifying its reasons in accordance with the requirements set out in the Environmental Impact Assessment Regulations.